December 31, 2022 is rapidly approaching and we would like to bring to your

 attention some 2022 year-end tax items that you may want to review.

-some important items to consider:
+The following are some important items to consider:

 Personal Income Taxes: